Counting the fission trees and nonabelian Hodge graphs (untwisted case): Extended fission trees

 \begin{lem} The choice of a tame fission tree is the same as the choice of a finite set $J_0$ and a non-zero integer partition for each $j\in J_0$.
 Any matrix $A\in \GL(\IC^n)$ determines a rank $n$ tame fission tree by taking its generalised eigenspaces, and the sizes of the Jordan blocks in each eigenspace.
 More generally any automorphism of an $\IR$-graded vector space of dimension $n$ determines a rank $n$ tame fission tree (where the ``eigenvalues'' are now in $\IR\times \IC^*$). \end{lem}

 \begin{defn} An \usm{extended fission tree} $\wh \cT$ is the data of a fission tree $\cT$ (as in \cite{twmcg} Defn.
-3.18) together with a tame fission tree $\tau_i$ of rank $n_i$ for each leaf $i\in \cT$ (where $n_i=n(i)$ is the multiplicity of the leaf $i$).
+3.18) together with a tame fission tree $\tau_i$ of rank $n_i$ for each leaf $i\in \cT$ (where $n_i=\underline{n}(i)$ is the multiplicity of the leaf $i$).
 An extended fission tree $\wh \cT$ is \usm{untwisted} if $\cT$ is untwisted.
 It is semisimple if each $\tau_i$ is semisimple.
 The slope of $\wh \cT$ is defined to be the slope (i.e. Poincar\'e--Katz rank $\ge 0$) of $\cT$. \end{defn}

+See Fig. \ref{fig: extfissiontree} for an example.
 The untwisted extended fission trees are now easy to count, due to the statement: \begin{lem} The operation of shifting the height by $2$ gives a bijection between rank $n$ untwisted fission trees, and untwisted extended fission trees of rank $n$.
 Under this correspondence the multiplicity one fission trees correspond to the semisimple extended fission trees.
 If $k\ge 1$, the extended fission trees of slope $k$ correspond to fission trees of slope $k+2$, whereas those of slope $0$ correspond to all the fission trees of slope $\le 2$. \end{lem}

 \begin{cor} For any $n, k\ge 1$, the number of rank $n$ untwisted:

 a) extended fission trees of slope $k$ is $\psi(k+2,n)$, and